Pcarioca/npm-exercise/README.md

 # NPM Exercise

 `npm` is a package manager for JavaScript projects.
 It is the default package manager for the JavaScript runtime environment Node.js.
-It consists of a command line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.
+It consists of a comdmand line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.
 The registry is accessed via the client, and the available packages can be browsed and searched via the npm website.

 ### Installation